Genomic Healthcare PGCert Course overview

 Access our online application system

 Applications must be submitted through our online application system, which you can access below.
 Guidance on submitting an application can be found on our how to apply webpage.
-If you work for the NHS and wish to be considered for NHSE funding, please make this clear on your application.

 1. Select the relevant application link and create an account: